CustomTypeOne/LoopPatches/README.md

 ***
-## Patch needed changed for July 14th Lop Dev update.
+## Patch has been updated for the July 14th Lop Dev update.
 The latest commit modifies "settings.dosingStrategy" with "settings.automaticDosingStrategy" in Looppatch.txt.
+This should not be applied against older Dev code.
 ***

 # LoopPatches